-Within the Pre-Prep there may be times when administering intimate care is required.
-This occurs within the Pre-Prep intimate care policy to support our children and ensure their privacy and independence is maintained as far as is practically possible.
+Within the WGPPS there may be times when administering intimate care is required.
+This occurs as outlined within the WGPPS Pre-Prep intimate care policy to support our children and ensure their privacy and independence is maintained as far as is practically possible.